Elizabeth H. Canning

 Elizabeth is a lawyer and human resources professional with nearly a decade of experience creating and leading the Title IX and Equity offices for public and private colleges and universities.

 My practice is focused on using my experience in Title IX, Equity, and Human Resources to help schools and workplaces meet their compliance obligations and implement practices and policies that foster more compliant, productive, and equitable environments.

-The compliance work includes: helping schools and employers properly investigate and respond to allegations of misconduct, including discrimination, harassment, and sexual violence; writing policies and procedures; conducting training seminars on policies and laws that relate to discrimination, harassment, and sexual violence; providing coaching, support, and advice for HR, Title IX/equity offices, and campus in-house lawyers; providing guidance to HR on employee relations matters; providing interim Title IX/equity coverage; and using my courtroom experience to serve as a hearing officer as well as provide schools the tools and training to manage the hearing process.
+The compliance work includes: helping organizations properly investigate and respond to allegations of misconduct; writing policies and procedures; conducting training; providing coaching, support, and advice for leadership, HR, Title IX/equity offices, and campus in-house lawyers; providing interim Title IX/equity coverage; and serving as a campus hearing officer.

 Education / Admission

 JD, Boston College Law School

 Graduate Certificate in Human Resources, University of Rhode Island